batinium/JS-Snake/readme.md

 # Retro Snake Game

-This is a simple snake game made with HTML, CSS and Javascript.
+This is a simple snake game made with HTML, CSS and plain Javascript.
 The game is played on a 20x20 grid and the snake grows by one cell each time it eats the food.
 The game ends when the snake collides with the walls or itself.

 ## How to play